Wednesday, 10 February 2016

 ─ "I would certainly take care of him.
 Lucy, what you've said may be crazy, but I would also like to have a child with you.
 But in that case I would be responsible for it and would live with it and of course its mother.
 If you want us to conceive a child, ok, but then I'll remain here, with you, with all of you."

 And thus came the dawn of November 19, a cold dawn, undressed, of insufficient light.
 And the fog that had previously hurt the moon, set it free at last, with clear marks of having been bitten, devoured.
 It was decrepitude of an injured moon, but at dawn it was the goddess of the celestial Olympus.
-Lucy and Luke had planted the first seed so that the stars would not have fear of being born together and of becoming a constellation of several points.
+Lucy and Luke had planted the first seed so that the stars would not have any fear of being born together and of becoming a constellation of several stars.

-Coming out of the tent, they found Olivia by the bonfire, great early-rising, and went towards her.
+Coming out of the tent, they found Olivia by the bonfire, a great early-rising, and went towards her.

-─ "Good morning, mom." - said Lucy at the end.
+─ "Good morning, mom." - said Lucy finally.

 ─ "Good morning, daughter, love.
 Good morning, Luke."